50-26-Great Vocals

 Writer/Composer: Judy Collins (1967)

 The soft sweetness of her voice allowed this American Folk singer to craft and sing beautiful melodies which covered Folk, Pop and even Broadway productions.
-This selection cut from her critically hailed Wildflowers album is a shining example of how combining her poetic, songwriting, and with Joshua Rifkin’s sublime music arrangements, firmly captivate our senses.
-She sings with great sensitivity, with flowing poignancy and crystal-clear expressions resulting in one of the most beautiful poetic vocals ever presented…Did I say Sublime?
+This selection cut from her critically hailed album, Wildflowers, is a shining example of how combining her poetic songwriting, and with Joshua Rifkin’s sublime music arrangements, firmly captivate our senses.
+She sings with great sensitivity, with flowing poignancy and crystal-clear expressions resulting in sone of the most poetic, beautiful vocals ever presented and recorded.
+The piece sounds as if it’s from a village fair from some Arthurian legend, almost a commentary from earlier centuries, but it resonates deep in expressions of beauty…Just let the words and music flow.
+Absolutely Sublime and Enchanting!

 43. MAN OF CONSTANT SORROW “O Brother, Where Art Thou?”
 (2000)

-Vocalist: Soggy Bottom Boys (Dan Tymanski & friends)
+Vocalist: Soggy Bottom Boys (Dan Tymanski & friends of Union Station)

 Writer/Composer: Dick Burnett / Emery Arthur (1913 / 1926 / 2000)

-Taken from the enormously popular movie and turning its soundtrack into one of the best-selling albums in modern times, this vocal selection is one of pure joy.
+Taken from the enormously popular movie and turning its soundtrack into one of the best-selling albums in modern times, this vocal selection is one of pure mirth and joy.
 Very few songs fill us with such delight.
-With great crystal-clear harmonies and reaching far back into the Great Depression with Country, Bluegrass and Folk roots, this hilarious but meaningful selection is sure to rouse exhilaration, mirth and infectious sing-along rhythm every time you hear it.
-Tyminski and friends really nail it, and it is a joy to behold!…“Whooee!”
+With great crystal-clear harmonies and reaching far back into the Great Depression with Country, Bluegrass and Folk roots, this hilarious but meaningful selection is sure to rouse exhilaration, humor and infectious sing-along rhythm every time you hear it.
+Tyminski and friends really nail it, and it is a joy to behold!
+The soundtrack of this film started a whole new revolutionary interest in Country / Bluegrass / Folk “Whooee!”

 42. IN DREAMS (2016)